Parliamentary constituencies in South East England

-The region of South East England is divided into 84 parliamentary constituencies, which are made up of 23 borough constituencies and 61 county constituencies.
-Since the general election of December 2019, 73 are represented by Conservative MPs, 8 by Labour MPs, 2 by Liberal Democrat MPs, and 1 by a Green MP.
+The region of South East England is divided into 91 parliamentary constituencies, which are made up of 27 borough constituencies and 64 county constituencies.
+Since the general election of July 2024, 35 are represented by Labour MPs, 30 by Conservative MPs, 24 by Liberal Democrat MPs, 1 by a Green MP, and 1 by an independent MP.

 Constituencies

-Proposed boundary changes
+2023 boundary changes

 See 2023 Periodic Review of Westminster constituencies for further details.

 Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-The Commission calculated that the number of seats to be allocated to the South East region will increase by 7 from 84 to 91.
+The Commission calculated that the number of seats to be allocated to the South East region would be increased by 7 from 84 to 91.
 This includes the Isle of Wight which will have two protected seats, compared to one at present.
 Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.
+The final proposals were published on 28 June 2023.

-Under the revised proposals, the following constituencies for the region would come into effect at the next general election:
+Under proposals, the following constituencies for the region came into effect at the 2024 general election: